-- Relevant combination of post-secondary education (minimum three year diploma/degree) with a Business or IT focus and a minimum of five years of progressively responsible leadership experience in a Registrar's Office environment, preferably within Records and Registration: - Experience in developing, implementing and monitoring service excellence while working with multiple internal and external partners; - Ability to guide students through complex, stressful situations with empathy and diplomacy, demonstrating a solid understanding of student development and needs; - Demonstrated knowledge of and experience with a wide range of cultures, including providing exceptional levels of customer service which recognize cultural diversity. - Demonstrated knowledge of the Ontario Postsecondary System with a strong understanding and experience with the use of the Records elements of a student information system such as PeopleSoft; - Sound knowledge of higher education business technology applications and related records management processes including demonstrated success in leveraging capabilities of student information systems; - Demonstrated team leadership experience in successfully developing highly motivated teams to deliver superior customer service in a fast paced, diverse, demanding environment with high volume and tight deadlines; - Demonstrated ability to effectively manage and foster trust in a multi-union environment; - Exemplifies an open and transparent leadership style through a demonstrated commitment to giving and receiving feedback and fostering candour in relationships;
+- Relevant combination of post-secondary education (minimum three-year diploma/degree) with a Business or IT focus and a minimum of five years of progressively responsible leadership experience in a Registrar's Office environment, preferably within client/student services; - Experience in developing, implementing and monitoring service excellence while working with multiple internal and external partners; - Ability to guide students through complex, stressful situations with empathy and diplomacy, demonstrating a solid understanding of student development and needs: - Demonstrated knowledge of and experience with a wide range of cultures, including providing exceptional levels of customer service which recognize cultural diversity. - Demonstrated knowledge of the Ontario Postsecondary System with a strong understanding and experience with Admissions, Records and Student Financial Services and the use of student information systems such as PeopleSoft; - Sound knowledge of higher education business technology applications and related RO processes including demonstrated success in leveraging capabilities of student information systems; - Demonstrated team leadership experience in successfully developing highly motivated teams to deliver superior customer service in a fast-paced, diverse, demanding environment with high volume and tight deadlines; - Demonstrated ability to effectively manage and foster trust in a multi-union environment; - Exemplifies an open and transparent leadership style through a demonstrated commitment to giving and receiving feedback and fostering candour in relationships: - Works well under pressure; adaptable, flexible and responsive to fast-paced, changing environment combined with well-developed organizational skills and attention to detail; - Demonstrated experience in financial analysis and budget management:

-8 Queen=s Printer for Ontario 2001 Council of Regents Reissued: October 2001 Page 5 of 14
+Council of Regents Reissued: October 2001 Page 5 of 14

-- Works well under pressure; adaptable, flexible and responsive to fast paced, changing environment combined with well-developed organizational skills and attention to detail; - Demonstrated experience in financial analysis and budget management; - Project management experience at a leadership level including demonstrated success in monitoring, developing, evaluating and improving business processes and procedures; - Strong communicator with the ability to effectively reconcile significantly diverse viewpoints, and foster collaboration across various departments in developing solutions which balance relationships and results; - Sound judgement, superior analytical and problem-solving abilities, with demonstrated innovation and creativity in moving situations from issues to opportunities, making timely and effective decisions; - Intermediate level computer skills using a variety of software applications including word processing, spreadsheet applications, presentation software, email and internet; - Knowledge of Ontario's Freedom of Information and Protection of Privacy Act as it relates to providing information and service delivery through multiple channels.
+- Customer service management experience at a leadership level including demonstrated success in monitoring, developing, evaluating and improving service processes and procedures; - Strong communicator with the ability to effectively reconcile significantly diverse viewpoints, and foster collaboration across various departments in developing solutions which balance relationships and results; - Sound judgement, superior analytical and problem-solving abilities, with demonstrated innovation and creativity in moving situations from issues to opportunities, making timely and effective decisions: - Intermediate level computer skills using a variety of software applications including word processing, spreadsheet applications, presentation software, Customer Relationship Management applications, virtual queueing system, email and internet; - Knowledge of Ontario's Freedom of Information and Protection of Privacy Act as it relates to providing information and service delivery through multiple channels.